What are the smartphone policy options for my school?

 3. Lockers or pouches

-What it means: Students must store smartphones in school lockers or Yondr-style pouches during the school day.
+What it means: Students must store smartphones in school lockers or magnetic, signal-blocking phone pouches during the school day.

 Pros: